 Why work with me?

 The theory is that a good coach can coach anyone, provided there is rapport, no matter what the challenge or background of the client.
 Of course that is true.
-However, as someone who worked in this sector for 20 years, I know how important it can be, when looking for support, to feel that the person you are working with understands your world, how rewarding it is, but also how difficult it can be, at times, to navigate your way through.
+However, as someone who worked in this sector for over 23 years, I know how important it can be, when looking for support, to feel that the person you are working with understands your world, how rewarding it is, but also how difficult it can be, at times, to navigate your way through.

 I also know that life can be unpredictable and time-zones challenging.
 I can work with you to find times and approaches that work with your commitments.